philsf-biostat/SAR-2021-001-LT/report/analise_dados_LT_2021-v01.md

 - bi-variate analyses of covariates with log-rank test
 - significance alpha = 0.05

-Demographic characteristics were described with median and IQR or proportions, where appropriate.
+Demographic characteristics were described with mean (SD) or proportions, where appropriate.
 Kaplan-Meier curves were computed for the at-risk study population for the event of interest.
 For all covariates considered the 2-year survival rates were computed for the event of interest.
 The all-cause mortality was assessed using the competing risks overall figure.